dji-sdk/Payload-SDK-Doc/source/guide/hardware.md

 > * Skyport only supports **PSDK V1.x.x**.
 > * DJI recommended developers use **PSDK V2.xx** with **X-Port** or **Skyport V2** to develop payload.

-Developers use the X-Port or SkyPort could obtain the resources from DJI‘s drone to develop the payload such as cameras, searchlights, and radar, etc.
+Developers use the X-Port or Skyport could obtain the resources from DJI‘s drone to develop the payload such as cameras, searchlights, and radar, etc.

 ## Development Kit